samsonleung03/bimm143/README.md

-# BIMM1433
+# BIMM143
-Classwork for BIMM143 F24 at UCSD
+Classwork for BIMM143 F24 at UC San Diego.